DASaBeR/BodyPoseEstimation/README.md

 Human Body Pose Estimation Using MediaPipe

 # How to use
+- Install OpenCV 4.6
+- Install MediaPipe
-I used Python 3.9 to run the project.
+- Install Python 3.9

 ## how to Get Other Poses :
 You can change the land_mark[**t**] to get other poses.